faesslich/expand/README.md

 ## Expand - the lightweight pure JS carousel/slider

-Expand is an dependency free vanilla js slider/carousel.
-It was build as an alternative for the often used jQuery carousel "slick" but without the need of jQuery as dependency and the advantages of object oriented programming.
+Expand is a dependency free vanilla js slider/carousel.
+It was built as an alternative for the often used jQuery carousel "slick" but without depending on jQuery and utilizing the advantages of object oriented programming.

 #### Quick facts:
 - 100% free and open source (personal/commercial)